KeyWeeUsr/KivyInstaller/README.md

     - To select y/n you have to type and press `enter`(`return`).
 - Enjoy!

+##### Install to existing python
+- Copy/clone `kivy.bat` to your folder with `python.exe` and run it.
+- Choose your installed python architecture version (32bit/64bit).
+- Select which python is installed (2.x/3.x).
+- Best to ignore registering extensions with `n` option, it won't work anyway because python is already installed.
+- Choose kivy version.
+- Enjoy!

 ##### Update
 Batch uses kivy wheels for installation, it means: for stable [pypi](https://pypi.python.org/pypi/Kivy/1.9.1) and for master [google drive](https://drive.google.com/folderview?id=0B1_HB9J8mZepOV81UHpDbmg5SWM&usp=sharing).